metamacro/student-poll/readme.md

 For this section, each question had an accompanying scoring system attached to it ranging from 0 to 4, indicating the value of the given question or in other words, service/characteristic of the employer.

-For ease of visualization each question was shortened to the form of:
-- q0 - Wage importance
-- q1 - Flexible work times
-- q2 - Ability to work from home
-- q3 - Being given hardware and peripherals for work
-- q4 - Free coffee, juice, fruits, snacks in general
-- q5 - Paid/cheaper meals
-- q6 - Opportunity to progress and improve one's abilities
-- q7 - Use technology as desired, if circumstances allow
-- q8 - The influence of the individual, the existence of a competent person who listens to your ideas and requirements
-- q9 - Possibility to continue working after completing an internship

 ![Histograms of questions](./graphs/histograms-q0-q9.png)

 ### Location preference